vrypan/farma/Documentation/systemd.md

 # Running farma as a linux service

+Assuming you have downloaded [the latest binary for your platform](https://github.com/vrypan/farma/releases), you have extracted the binary, and moved it in `/usr/local/bin/farma`.

 ## 1. Create user and required directories

 Create a new user (`farma` in this case), that will run the service